manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/intro-install/intro-install.md

 Consider the scenarios

  - **Case#1**: You have installed only the database software with the database installer.
-Then, you need to run Oracle DBCA to create a database.
+Then, you must run Oracle DBCA to create a database.

  - **Case#2**: Along with installing the database software, you have also created a starter database with the installer.
 You can still run Oracle DBCA to create additional databases.